alus-it/AirspaceConverter/README.md

 ------------------------
 This is the default way to use the graphical user interface:

-1. Choose the desired output format
+1. Choose the desired output format.
 2. If needed, specify the QNH to be used for calculating the height of flight levels, this must be done before reading airspace files.
 3. Specify a default terrain altitude to be used for the points not under terrain raster map coverage.
 4. Select as input multiple openAIP (.aip) OpenAir (.txt) and/or openAIP (.aip) files or the folder containing them.